 Creating Apps & Games

 Who does gamification better than apps?
-One of my favorite first projects that included gamification was an activity for a tradeshow around the time that Candy Crush was pretty big.
-We designed a postcard that resembled the app with candy pieces, but some were missing.
-In order to fill in their cards for a chance to win a prize, attendees had to visit certain tradeshow booths to get the candy stickers.
+One of my favorite first projects that included gamification was an activity for a tradeshow around the time that the Candy Crush game first became popular.
+We designed a postcard-size game card that resembled the app with candy pieces, but some were missing.
+In order to fill in their cards for a chance to win a prize, attendees had to visit certain booths at the show to get the candy stickers.
 Filled stickers were entered to win a prize.

-A more recent example of gamification is another one related to a trail.
+Another example of gamification is related to a trail.
 We’ve worked with the annual fall Apple Tasting Tour in Wayne County, NY for many years.
-The trail has used a paper brochure to gain entries in a contest, adding people to their mailing list for the brochure each year.
+The trail used a paper brochure to gain entries in a contest, adding people to their mailing list for the brochure each year.
 In 2020, we worked with them to develop an app that took the whole contest to a new level with badges and non-apple stops in the region to encourage additional visitation points.

 A final entry in the list of gamification strategies to keep in mind when creating a plan to drive engagement is earned media.
 Have you ever voted for a business, destination or organization to win a spot as “the best of X” or “the year’s best X” or the like?
 That’s gamification too!
-It mobilizes the audience to take action and take on the brand as something personal by voting.
+It mobilizes the audience to take action by voting.
 It can be a local newspaper’s annual contest that accepts nominations and then votes, or a larger opportunity that requires pitching and more targeted outreach.

-Letchworth State Park is working on another capital campaign project to build an Autism Nature Trail (ANT).
-We earned ANT the opportunity to be part of a voting contest held by a plumbing business.
+Letchworth State Park worked on another capital campaign project in order to build the Autism Nature Trail (ANT).
+We earned ANT the opportunity to be part of a voting contest held by a local plumbing business.
 The prize was a donation to their cause, and a designed, wrapped truck that would continue to share the message of the winning non-profit.
 The gamification works regardless of whether you win or lose the voting competition.
 In this case, though, ANT won!